Schoolies week: what you need to know

 - Confirm the group’s plans with the parents of your child’s friends.

-You might want to set up some expectations about how your child will keep in touch with you.
-For example, will she keep in touch regularly or only if there’s an emergency?
+You might want to set expectations about how your child will keep in touch with you.
+For example, will they keep in touch regularly or only if there’s an emergency?

 In an emergency

-If there’s an emergency, your child needs to know that she can call you at any time of the day or night and that you’ll help her or get help for her friends.
+If there’s an emergency, your child needs to know that they can call you at any time of the day or night and that you’ll help your child or their friends.

 It’s a good idea to make sure your child has extra money just for emergencies and a plan of where to get local help too.
-Before your child goes, you could check the location of the police station and medical centre nearest to where he’s staying, and make sure your child stores these details on his phone.
+Before your child goes, you could check the location of the police station and medical centre nearest to where your child is staying.
+Make sure your child stores these details on their phone.

 It’s also a good idea to make sure your child knows how to handle risky situations.
 You can do this by talking through some ‘what if’ situations.
 For example: